December 2019

 Source: Emoji from Shutterstock

 Christmas is a merry time of the year.
-I remember my days at Magasin du Nord at Kongens Nytorv, when the boss called all of us to inform that we can take anything we want in the shop for a maximum amount of DKK 1.400 (rule number 2 applies).
-For the rest of the day, we couldn’t think of anything else than Christmas presents.
-Among Christmas gifts from the employers, I have received wine, chocolate, candies, mustard, cinema tickets, and a lot of tableware from Villeroy & Boch.
+I remember my days at Magasin du Nord at Kongens Nytorv when the boss called to inform us that we could take anything we wanted in the shop for a maximum amount of DKK 1.400 (rule number 2 applies).
+We couldn't think of anything other than Christmas presents for the rest of the day.
+Among the Christmas gifts from my employers, I received wine, chocolate, candies, mustard, cinema tickets, and a lot of tableware from Villeroy & Boch.